-When the demolition/removal of a Neighbourhood Character Place is proposed, it must be demonstrated that the new development will make a positive contribution to the streetscape by being sympathetic to the character of the local streetscape.
-It must also be demonstrated that the removal/demolition of the building, will not diminish the streetscape or overall character of an area and that any new development will make an equal or greater contribution to the streetscape.
-Appendix 2 to Planning Scheme Policy No. 1 provides an assessment matrix and a Neighbourhood Character Assessment must be submitted to support any application for demolition/removal of a Neighbourhood Character Place.
-The assessment criteria are based on four elements:
+For the demolition or removal of a Neighbourhood Character Place, it must be demonstrated that the removal or demolition of the building will not diminish the streetscape or overall character of the area and that any new development will make an equal or greater contribution to the streetscape.
+Appendix 2 to Planning Scheme Policy No. 1 provides an assessment matrix to assist in the preparation of a Neighbourhood Character Assessment, which must be submitted to support any application for demolition or removal of a Neighbourhood Character Place.

 Council provides a free heritage advisory service.
 The service is available to all property owners of commercial, residential and rural buildings throughout the Toowoomba Regional Council area.

 The heritage advisory service seeks to assist owners and applicants by providing comments on design issues to maintain the character and style of their properties and the local streetscape character.
 The service typically offers advice on colour schemes, all new buildings, building extensions, verandahs, garages, sheds, carports, awnings, fencing and gardens for properties contained within the Neighbourhood Character Overlay.